Is the person providing you financial advice a fiduciary?

 Some firms put significant sales stress on their advisors to hit specific sales goals, open a certain number of accounts, or sell based on product mix.
 No one at Deller Wealth Management is ever going to win a vacation, receive an up-front commission check for selling a product, or be pressured to recommend a specific investment strategy.
 As a fee-only financial planner, the only source of compensation we receive is from our clients.

-Deller Wealth Management has a compensation structure that aligns with client goals, to learn more about fees go to our fee transparency page.
+Deller Wealth Management has a compensation structure that aligns with client goals and budgets, to learn more about management fees, visit our fee transparency page.

 What professional credentials does your advisor hold and what do these letters after their name mean to you?